Session 1 - Module A: Advanced Agent Patterns¶

 return critique

-The "SATISFACTORY" keyword provides a clear stopping condition, preventing endless improvement cycles when the response is already good enough.
+The "SATISFACTORY" keyword provides a clear stopping condition, preventing endless optimization cycles when the processing approach is already production-ready.

-The improvement process takes the critique and generates an enhanced response that specifically addresses the identified issues:
+The improvement process takes the critique and generates an enhanced processing strategy that specifically addresses the identified data engineering issues:

-async def _improve_response(self, message: str, current_response: str, critique: str) -> str:
+async def _improve_processing(self, message: str, current_response: str, critique: str) -> str:

 improvement_prompt = f"""

-Improve the following response based on the critique provided.
+Optimize the following data processing approach based on the critique provided.

-Generate an improved version that addresses the critique while maintaining accuracy.
+Generate an improved approach that addresses the critique while maintaining:

 """